A Bupa coronary health check is suitable for men and women aged between 45 and 69.

 - Discuss results of the above along with lifestyle advice to improve these where required

 - Then 30 minutes with the Doctor to screen for symptoms of heart disease and check medical history to confirm if the CT scan is suitable (if the Doctor deems the procedure unsuitable, then it won't go ahead, and you will be refunded the cost of the CT scan), plus advise about radiation dose.

 - CT Calcium score scan

 - A 15 minute follow-up telephone call with the Doctor to discuss the results of the scan.

 Height and weight measurement: We combine and compare these measurements with other tests.

 Waist to height ratio: This is a measurement of fat stored around your middle, which can indicate whether you’re at a higher risk of developing heart disease and diabetes.

 BMI: Stands for Body Mass Index.
 This is a ratio of your height to weight, which helps to indicate if you're at a healthy weight.
 People with a BMI of 25 and over can have a higher-than-average risk of health problems like diabetes, heart disease and some cancers.
 Certain ethnic groups including people of Black African, African–Caribbean and Asian descent the risk of health problems such as type 2 diabetes is greater at a lower BMI.
 Your risk is classed as increased if you have a BMI of 23, and high if your BMI is 27.5.

 Metabolic rate: This works out how many calories your body needs in a resting state.
 It can help you understand your daily calorie needs in order to manage your weight.

-Blood pressure and pulse rate:We check for higher-than-normal blood pressure (hypertension) as this means that the heart has to work harder to push blood around your body.
+Blood pressure:We check for higher-than-normal blood pressure (hypertension) as this means that the heart has to work harder to push blood around your body.
 Over the long term, this is associated with an increased risk of heart attack, stroke and kidney disease.